Listen to the Audio Version of This Article

 Some students will appreciate you; most won’t.
 Many administrators will applaud your efforts; many won’t be able to support you the way you (or they) want.
 A lot of parents will thank you; a lot will blast you to your face or behind your back.
 Your summers will be short, your committee meetings will run long, and there will always, always be more work to grade.

 Remember that you did it for the kids.
 Remember that they still need you!
-Remember the burning love you have for your content, and how it invigorates you, and how it ignited fire in your soul!
+Remember the burning love you have for your content, and how it invigorates you, and how it ignited a fire in your soul!
 Then rekindle that fire by remembering that you were brought to this place in your life to be the Absolute Best at whatever you choose to do!

 That is all any of us can do, but that should be your goal every day you set foot in a classroom!
 No one wakes up and says “I want to be mediocre at my profession!”
 And yet, when you fail to carry your passion with you into a lesson, that is exactly what you are projecting to the world around you!

 This is Sparta!

 Lovers of gore and death found true comfort in the rendition of this timeless story, one that pitted a vastly outnumbered squadron of Spartan soldiers against the throes of would-be conquerors in a mission almost as hopeless and self-sacrificing as Bruce Willis’ in Armageddon.
-(Armageddon is massively Cheesy and Scientifically inaccurate but still a great film but I get your point Jarrod..please continue.
-TeacherOfSci).
+(Armageddon is massively Cheesy and Scientifically inaccurate but still a great film but I get your point Jarrod..please continue).